 From the moment I arrived, I knew Oaxaca was a special place.
 The city’s energy and mine just synched.
 We were a pair.
-I could recognize the signs: a sense of unconditional joy emerged in my heart.
 My eyes constantly shifted to every shade of color, every movement, as if I had an insatiable hunger to take in everything.
-I was in love.

 Located in a valley surrounded by craggy mountains in southwestern Mexico, Oaxaca and its surrounds have been inhabited for thousands of years by indigenous Zapotec and Mixtec peoples.
 Today, Oaxaca is a center for heritage tourism, owing to the many historical attractions (including Monte Albán, a UNESCO Heritage Site; and Mitla, a Zapotec archeological site) in the city and surrounding area.

-With plenty of out-of-this-world food, the best mezcal in the world, and tons of history, it’s no surprise I fell in love with Oaxaca.
-It’s a special place and you should spend as much time as you can when you visit.
+With mouth-watering food, the best mezcal in the world, and tons of history, it’s no surprise I fell in love with Oaxaca.
+I’ve never met anyone who didn’t love it.
+All the hype you hear about it is true.

 This travel guide to Oaxaca will help you see all the sites, save money, and fall in love with it too.